 We’ve read thousands of LinkedIn summaries over the years, and some of them pop and allow for a great introduction.

 As a LinkedIn member, you may want to double-check your summary section to make sure it provides you with a crisp and professional online presence.
 Below are a handful of ideas to help you improve your LinkedIn summary section for a more effective personal introduction.

 1. Introduce Yourself

 Perhaps, who are you when you’re not working?
 What problems do you solve on the job?
 Do you associate yourself with your educational degree?
 Do you feel that your profession or industry is part of who you are?
 We all identify primarily with something specific in our lives, perhaps a defining moment.
 Are you the sum of several interests?

 2. Talk About Your Current Position and Accomplishments

 Do more than state the job title and describe the problems you solve and a handful of proud leadership achievements.
 Explain the different roles you do to perform your daily tasks and how you fit in your company.

 3. Talk About Your Previous Positions

-4. Describe Your Field in the Homebuilding Industry
+4. Describe Your Discipline in Your Industry

 Establish your specialization by mentioning a few keywords, insights, or impressive figures.
-If you’re new to this field, try to come across as a well-informed candidate.
+If you’re new to this field, try to be a well-informed candidate.
 Try to gather as much information as you can about this profession and show what you know.

 5. Be Personable

 Try to be approachable and ‘human’ to your network.
 Share some detail about yourself that’ll make them bond with you.
 It doesn’t have to be a bright and sunny fact, just a genuine part of you.

 6. Mention if Your Team is Currently Hiring